pranavc28/blog/content/posts/generative-ui-tinker.md

 **Data Filtering**
 We filter prompts exceeding 16k tokens during initialization to leave room for generation within the 32k context window.
 This prevents out-of-memory errors and truncated generations.

-Having detailed the implementation, the critical question remains: does it actually work?
-Let's examine the empirical results.

 ## Results: Comparing Fine-Tuned vs. Raw Qwen Model

 To evaluate the effectiveness of GRPO fine-tuning, I tested both the raw Qwen model and the fine-tuned version on three distinct UI generation tasks: booking a ride interface, a Google search homepage, and a leaderboard display.
 The following analysis is **qualitative**, focusing on observable improvements in code structure, completeness, and interactivity rather than quantitative metrics.
 The differences directly reflect the reward signals defined in our training objective.